doc4d/docs/docs/ViewPro/method-list.md

 |reset |Object|True to reset the sheet's contents before loading the new context, False (default) otherwise.|
 |autoGenerateColumns|Object| Only used when data is a collection.
 True (default) to specify that columns must be generated automatically when the data context is bound.
 In this case, the following rules apply: <ul><li>If *dataColl* is a collection of objects, attribute names are used as column titles (see example 2).</li><li>If *dataColl* contains subcollections of scalar values, each subcollection defines the values in a row (see example 3).
 The first subcollection determines how many columns are created.</li></ul>|

-In *sheetIndex*, pass the index of the sheet that will receive the data context.
+In *sheet*, pass the index of the sheet that will receive the data context.
 If no index is passed, the context is applied to the current sheet.

 If you export your document to an object using [VP Export to object](#vp-export-to-object), or to a 4DVP document using [VP EXPORT DOCUMENT](#vp-export-document), the `includeBindingSource` option lets you copy the contents of the current contexts as cell values in the exported object or document.
 For more details, refer to the description of those methods.